-Small and Medium Enterprises (SMEs) are defined as non-subsidiary, independent firms which employ less than a given number of employees (OECD).
-This number varies between countries, with the most frequent upper limit being 250 employees, as in the European Union [EU, SME Definition].
-However some countries set the limit at 200 employees, while the United States uses 500 employees.
+Small and Medium Enterprises (SMEs) are defined as non-subsidiary, independent firms which employ less than a given number of employees.
+This number varies between countries, with the most frequent upper limit being 250 employees, as in the European Union.
+However, some countries set the limit at 200 employees, while the United States uses 500 employees.
 Small firms are generally those with fewer than 50 employees, while micro-enterprises have at most ten, or in some cases five workers.
-Financial assets are also used to define SMEs.
-In the European Union, SMEs must have an annual turnover of EUR 40 million or less and/or a balance-sheet valuation not exceeding EUR 27 million.
-[OECD Policy Brief 2000]
+Financial assets can also used to define SMEs; in the European Union, SMEs must have an annual turnover of EUR 40 million or less and/or a balance-sheet valuation not exceeding EUR 27 million.

-The approximately 400 million Small and Medium-sized Enterprises (SMEs) are the backbone of economies around the world.
+The approximately 400 million SMEs are the backbone of economies around the world.
 They are the main source of job creation globally, accounting for over 95% of firms and 60%-70% of employment.
-SMEs generate a large share of new jobs in OECD economies, and even more in the EU, where they represent approx. 99% of all businesses, create around 85% of new jobs and provide 2/3 of the total private sector employment in the EU.
-[European Commission: SME portal].
-Similarly, in the Global South, growth in overall employment is generally connected to the development of SMEs. [see e.g. OECD, Responsible Business Conduct in Georgia, 2016].
-Considered key to ensuring economic growth, innovation, job creation, and social integration, not least thanks to their close relations with employees, the local community, business partners, etc., they also make an integral part of global supply chains, both as buyers and suppliers [European Commission: SME portal].
+SMEs generate a large share of new jobs in OECD economies, and even more in the EU, where they represent approximately 99% of all businesses, create around 85% of new jobs and provide two-thirds of the total private sector employment.
+Similarly, in the Global South, growth in overall employment is generally connected to the development of SMEs. [see, OECD Responsible Business Conduct in Georgia].
+Considered key to ensuring economic growth, innovation, job creation, and social integration, not least thanks to their close relations with employees, the local community, business partners, for example, they also make an integral part of global supply chains, both as buyers and suppliers [e.g., European Commission: SME portal].
 The IFC estimates that globally there are roughly 9.34 formal million women-owned SMEs in over 140 assessed countries and also notes that the credit gap for formal women-owned SMEs across all regions is roughly $2872 billion, which is 30 percent of the total credit gap for SMEs.+ Read more

 The UN Guiding Principles on Business and Human Rights (UNGPs), Guiding Principle 14, states: